essbo/prometheus_simple_checks/README.md

 You can use environment variables aswell.
 There are plenty of ways to do this.

-I do not reccomend storing secrets at all as a file rather use a decentralized secret management service like Hashicorp Vault.
+I do not reccomend storing secrets at all as a file you should rather use a decentralized secret management service like Hashicorp Vault.